Neuroplasticity - Understanding the Brain

 Look at the video to understand neuroplasticity better.

-Dr. Norman Doidge, a psychiatrist in Toronto wrote two fascinating books called The Brain that Changes itself and The Brain's Way of healing.
+Dr. Norman Doidge, a psychiatrist in Toronto wrote two fascinating books called The Brain that Changes Itself and The Brain's Way of Healing.
 He appeared on The Nature of Things.
 Look at these documentaries.
+Lisa's Holistic Rehab oﬀers some of the interventions that he mentions (PoNS, listening program, Fast ForWord).

 The Brain that Changes Itself documentary